 I can’t pick a favorite app because each has features the others don’t.

-Upload one of these free apps (or all five) today and play wiht them for awhile.
+Upload one of these free apps (or all five) today and play with them for awhile.
 Studying the Bible is vital to our lives.

 God’s Word will transform us as we study them and let Christ live them out through us.
 These apps just made it easier — and even more fun!